gamer-project/gamer/doc/wiki/Installation:-Machine-Configuration-File.md

 The machine configuration file is under `configs`.
 The configuration file contains the library paths, the compiler types, the compilation flags, and the GPU compute capability.

+### 0. Rules of the configuration file
+* Comments must start with `#`.
+* The variable name and the value should be separated by spaces.

 ### 1. Library paths

 For example, `MPI_PATH` can be set by: